coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

    Declares the inductive as cumulative

-Alternatively, there is an option :g:`Set Polymorphic Inductive Cumulativity` which when set, makes all subsequent *polymorphic* inductive definitions cumulative.
+Alternatively, there is an option :opt:`Polymorphic Inductive Cumulativity` which when set, makes all subsequent *polymorphic* inductive definitions cumulative.
 When set, inductive types and the like can be enforced to be non-cumulative using the :g:`NonCumulative`